papadanku/RealityDocs/docs/source/modding/mapping/lightmapping/page8.rst

 .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000080.jpg

-Now before we go any further we should just look at what Material IDs this object uses, go into face selection mode, scroll down to Polygon Properies on the right and open up the drop down box and you will see that it has two materials, 1 being bark and 2 being the left as we want so this doesn't need any changes.
+Now, before we go any further, we should just look at what :guilabel:`Material ID`\s this object uses, go into :guilabel:`Face Selection` mode, scroll down to :guilabel:`Polygon Properies` on the right and open up the drop down box and you will see that it has two materials, :guilabel:`1` being bark and :guilabel:`2` being the left as we want so this doesn't need any changes.

 .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000082.jpg